compmeist/vue-fa-calendar/README.md

 ### Events
 ##### Emits 'monthclicked' with the starting date of the month.

  This allows you to load more data from server, etc.

 ##### Emits 'dateclicked' with the date string that was clicked.

  This allows you to use model dialog, or populate an edit form.

-#### Demo using bootstrap.css
+### Demo using bootstrap.css
+( note Icons and selected days in each instance )

 ![] (vue-fa-calendar-demo1.jpg)